agilestacks/kubeflow.devops.delivery/content/technical-documentation/components/notebooks.md

 └── undeploy.sh                          # Undeployment script for both kustomze applicaitons
 ```

-The component uses an offical Kubeflow distribution Kustomize [scripts]("https://github.com/kubeflow/manifests/") as a and applies patches and additiona resources described in [kustomize.yaml](kustomize.yaml.template) file.
+The component uses an offical Kubeflow distribution Kustomize [scripts](https://github.com/kubeflow/manifests/) and applies patches and additional resources described in `kustomize.yaml.template` file for each service.

-Where [pre-deploy](pre-deploy) script has been responsible for download tarball from Kubeflow official distribution website.
+Where [deploy](https://github.com/agilestacks/kubeflow-components/blob/main/kubeflow-jupyter/deploy.sh) script has been responsible for download tarball from Kubeflow official distribution website and deploy it.

 ## Parameters